AsynchronousGillz/Storm/README.md

 A Storm topology has a set of special "acker" tasks that track the DAG of tuples for every spout tuple.
 When an acker sees that a DAG is complete, it sends a message to the spout task that created the spout tuple to ack the message.

 You can set the number of acker tasks for a topology in the topology configuration using `Config.TOPOLOGY_ACKERS`.
 Storm defaults `TOPOLOGY_ACKERS` to one task per worker.

+## At least once, At Most once, Exactly Once

+To have exactly once semantics use the Trident API.

+> Trident is a high-level abstraction for doing realtime computing on top of Storm.
+It allows you to seamlessly intermix high throughput (millions of messages per second), stateful stream processing with low latency distributed querying.
+If you're familiar with high level batch processing tools like Pig or Cascading, the concepts of Trident will be very familiar – Trident has joins, aggregations, grouping, functions, and filters.
+In addition to these, Trident adds primitives for doing stateful, incremental processing on top of any database or persistence store.
+Trident has consistent, exactly-once semantics, so it is easy to reason about Trident topologies.

+In some cases, like with a lot of analytics, dropping data is OK so disabling the fault tolerance by setting the number of acker bolts to 0 Config.TOPOLOGY_ACKERS.

+Last you want to be sure that everything was processed at least once and nothing was dropped.
+This is especially useful if all operations are idenpotent or if deduping can happen aferwards.

 ## Use-Cases of Apache Storm